 • Contour mowing.
 Because the drums are very heavy, it is not recommended to hang the mower out over a downward slope.
 Drum mowers also do not pivot enough to effectively follow extreme contours like a sickle bar will.

 • Windrowing.
 Since most drum mowers windrow the cut crop, it will not dry in the field without being spread out or double-raked.
-However, Galfre drum mowers are the exception to this rule.
-Their Black Hole conditioning system fluffs and spreads the cut crop for faster drying time.
+However, Terra drum mowers are the exception to this rule.
+Their conditioning system fluffs and spreads the cut crop for faster drying time.

 The following chart summarizes the three mower options and their best uses:

 A tedder is a machine that spreads and turns over loose hay in the field.
 This action exposes the hay on the underside of a pile to air and sunlight, speeding up the drying process.
 Tedders use a rotary motion to grab the hay with spinning tines and cast it out the back of the machine.

 Heavy hay in humid climates can dry faster by tedding.
 It is also an indispensable machine for spreading hay out to dry after a rain.
 Although some farmers get by without a tedder, it is smart to have a machine that can do this important job if and when you need it.

 Tedders come in all sizes, from 6 feet wide to over 20 feet wide for large tractors.
 They don’t use much horsepower, so most any tractor with a PTO can run them.
 They come in both tow behind designs and 3-point connection.
 The advantage of the 3-point connection is that they can be lifted over obstacles like windrows, and they can be more easily transported.
 The disadvantage of the 3-point connection is that some tractors may have trouble lifting them.